SaiSiddhardhaKalla/NFHS/README.md

 - [PDF files](https://github.com/SaiSiddhardhaKalla/NFHS/tree/main/pdfs) as published by IIPS.

 ### Issues:
-- Some inconsistencies with spellings in Indicator column.
+- Some inconsistencies with spellings in Indicator column in _states.
+- Uttar Bastar Kanker in Chhattisgarh only has 103 questions.
 - All the States and Districts have been matched with 2011 Census Codes.
 However, 65 new districts have been since formed that lack district codes: